-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 $ wrangler publish

-After deploying your project, open up your browser to test retrieving your assets!
-For instance, if your Workers project is deployed to the route
+After deploying your project, open your browser to test retrieving your assets.
+For example, if your Workers project is deployed to the route

 myassets.com, going to the URL

 myassets.com/faces/1.jpg should show an uploaded asset.
-In addition, you can inspect the request in your browser to confirm that it’s being cached.
+In addition, you can inspect the request in your browser to confirm that it is being cached.
 Cloudflare’s CDN will send a

 cf-cache-status header, with